asllj-boilerplate/oauth2-example/README.md

 * Maven
 * docker

-## Configuring Keycloak as authorization server:
+## Run

 * run ``docker-compose up``
+* after keycloak is running import the realm-export.json inseide keycloak folder to create users and other stuff
-* import realm and users
+*

-## Start Resource Server:
+## Testing application

+* You can import the postman collection provided to get access to the requests